 Video and Transcript

 The workshop webcast videos are available for viewing (under Video, below).
 Viewers may want to review the panelist slide presentations (under Event Speakers, below) as they watch the videos.
-A transcript of the workshop will be available soon.
+A transcript of the workshop is also available (under Transcripts, below).

 If you have a question about the workshop, please email firstname.lastname@example.org.